 Your own safety and the safety of your loved ones and pets should always be your first priority when a natural disaster is approaching, but if you’re well-prepared and have an emergency plan in place, you may have time to safeguard your most cherished belongings as well.
-Keep reading to learn how to protect your belongings in a hurricane or other natural disaster.
+Keep reading to learn how to protect and store furniture and other belongings in a hurricane or other natural disaster.

 There are two main dangers to prepare for when it comes to protecting your belongings during a natural disaster: wind and flooding.
 Moving sentimental or valuable furniture, artwork, and other belongings to the upper floors in your home is the simplest way to protect them from flood damage.
 The most effective safeguard, however, is to move your belongings out of the path of danger entirely.
 Unless you have family or friends in safe locations who are willing to store your belongings for you, this means you’ll be shipping your valuables into a storage unit.

 Not everyone needs to consider shipping their belongings into storage to wait out hurricane season or weather an oncoming storm.
 There are a few circumstances when you might want to include shipping your belongings to safe storage in your emergency preparedness plan, such as:

 - If you live in an area commonly impacted by storms and natural disasters, such as coastal areas or areas of low elevation

 - If you know a hurricane or other natural disaster such as a wildfire is approaching, or the likelihood of one developing is high, and you have a lot of high value, highly sentimental, or truly irreplaceable items you wish to protect